 On This Page

-Paid sick leave was available to 75 percent of private industry workers.
-Among industries, access to paid sick
+Paid sick leave was available to 77 percent of private industry workers.
+Among occupations, access to paid sick leave ranged from 59 percent of workers in service occupations to 93 percent in management, professional, and related occupations.

-Compensation costs increased 0.7 percent for civilian workers, seasonally adjusted, from September 2020 to December 2020.
-Over the year, total compensation rose 2.5 percent, wages and salaries rose 2.6 percent, and benefit costs rose 2.3 percent.
+Compensation costs for civilian workers increased 0.7 percent, seasonally adjusted, from March 2021 to June 2021.
+Over the year, total compensation rose 2.9 percent, wages and salaries rose 3.2 percent, and benefit costs rose 2.2 percent.

-Wage and salary costs for state and local government workers averaged $32.74 per hour worked and benefit costs averaged $20.20 in September 2020.
-Health insurance costs were $6.06 per hour, accounting for 11.4 percent of total compensation costs.
+Wage and salary costs for private industry workers averaged $25.89 per hour worked and benefit costs averaged $10.76 in June 2021.
+Health insurance benefit costs were $2.63 per hour, accounting for 7.2 percent of total compensation costs.

 Subscribe to the BLS News Service — receive National Compensation Survey news releases and other major economic indicators by e-mail.